kai-weiss/sam-hq-tome/sam-hq2/README.md

 ## Installation

-HQ-SAM 2 needs to be installed first before use.
+SAM 2 needs to be installed first before use.
 The code requires `python>=3.10`, as well as `torch>=2.3.1` and `torchvision>=0.18.1`.
 Please follow the instructions [here](https://pytorch.org/get-started/locally/) to install both PyTorch and TorchVision dependencies.
 You can install SAM 2 on a GPU machine using:

 ```bash
 conda activate sam-hq-tome